By Vince Cooper

-The club’s colours in their first season were scarlet and blue hoops but by year two they had switched to the black and white hoops then in 1884 to the stripes that have remained as their kit for most of the time since then (there was a brief period around 1900 when they worse cream shirts and then in the early sixties they tried white shirts, one season going with striped shorts!).
+The club’s colours in their first season were scarlet and blue hoops but soon they had switched to black and white hoops then in 1884 to the stripes that have remained as their kit for most of the time since then (there was a brief period around 1900 when they wore cream shirts and then in the early sixties they tried white shirts, one season going with striped shorts!).

-After 11 years, during which time a stand had been erected and a crowd of 8,000 had attended a match against Celtic, the club decided it was time to move on after the landlord at Westmarch decided to double the rent.
+After 11 years, during which time a stand had been erected and another 8,000 crowd of attended a match against Celtic, the club decided it was time to move on after the landlord at Westmarch decided to double the rent.
 First the Buddies tried to move back to Shortroods but eventually a site was found and developed on Love Street.

 The club went out with a bang at Westmarch, the last match there being a 10-0 Paisley Charity Cup win over Abercorn in March 1894.